adaRn/nf-hstd-copy-01/content/pricing.md

       - answer: Of course.
 We issue EU VAT invoices.
         question: Do you issue invoices?
       - answer: >-
-          We currently offer Unifi system only at this point, but till the end of this year we will also support  Ubiquiti Network Management System as well.
+          We currently offer Unifi system only at this point, but by the end of this year we will also support  Ubiquiti Network Management System as well.
         question: Do you also host UNMS?
+      - answer: >-
+          It's just one month.
+If you decide you're still better off hosting UniFi on your own, you don't lose anything.
+But trust us, you won't decide it.
+        question: Whar's the minimum commitment?
     section_id: faq
     subtitle: ''
     title: Frequently Asked Questions